Close

 Safeguarding freshwater for communities and nature

 There is no competition for freshwater in Centenario-Ratones.
 We are the only industry in the area.
 The closest neighbors, a few puesteros (16 people altogether) are living for the closest at 11 km from the plant.
 The village of Santa Rosa de los Pastos Grandes is located 50 km away.
-There is no forest and only a few animals living in this very arid valley.

 We also mitigate our brine consumption with our Direct Lithium Extraction (DLE) technology.
 With a 90% yield, our technology allows us to pump half as much brine compared to the conventional natural evaporation process for the same results.
 This enables us to use the deposit for a longer period.
 An external study model has shown that, after 20 years of operation, only 6% of the total brine in the deposit will have been be pumped.